greg-raven/Department-21/_posts/2009-08-01-did-you-know.md

 The strongest muscle in the body is the tongue.

-“I am” is the shortest complete sentence in the English language.
+"I am" is the shortest complete sentence in the English language.

 The names of all of the continents end with the letter with which they start.